 Current Board Members

-Marlborough Netball Centre Board has moved to a governance structure in 2012, with up to three (3) elected and four (4) appointed members.
+Marlborough Netball Centre Board moved to a governance structure in 2012, with up to three (3) elected and four (4) appointed members.
 These are your representatives, and are there to serve our netball community.
-If you have any governance concerns please approach them or write to the chairperson.
-Our Annual General Meeting is held in March.

 Wendy Trolove - Chair